 Online users generally have good things to say about the Blue Cash Everyday® Card from American Express, citing features such as the $0 annual fee, strong everyday rewards and solid intro APR.
 Users often advise others to get the card for grocery spending.
 Some note that the Blue Cash Preferred® Card from American Express can be a better choice due to its higher top rewards rate.

 Here’s how you can squeeze as much value out of this card as possible:

 The Blue Cash Everyday® Card from American Express is a well-rounded product with no annual fee.
-It offers good rewards on eligible groceries, gas and department store purchases.
+It offers good rewards on eligible groceries, gas and online purchases.
 Because you don’t have to pay anything to own the card, you can keep more of your rewards in your pocket.

 While it’s an effective card, it doesn’t offer the highest rewards on groceries.
 Consider other grocery credit cards if you want more options.

 To determine the average value of an Amex Membership Rewards point, we looked at the equivalent dollar value a redemption option would cost in the Amex Membership Rewards program.
 We calculated this average across all redemption options available through Amex to reach the approximate value you can expect when redeeming these points on average.
 In this case, the average value of a single Membership Rewards point came out to 2 cents per point.

 Remember that your points could be worth more or less depending on what you redeem them on, so this value should be used as a general guide.